JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 	https://jobsearch.api.jobtechdev.se/taxonomy/search?offset=0&limit=10&q=souschef

-Now you can use the conceptId (iugg_Qq9_QHH) in _Open-Search_ to fetch the ads registered with the term souschef in the occupation-name field
+Now you can use the conceptId (iugg_Qq9_QHH) in _Open-Search_ to fetch the ads registered with the term souschef in the occupation-name field:

 Request URL

 	https://jobsearch.api.jobtechdev.se/search?occupation-name=iugg_Qq9_QHH&offset=0&limit=10

 This will give a smaller result set with a higher certainty of actually being for a souschef, however the result set will likely miss a few relevant ads since the occupation-name field isn't always set by employers.
 You should find that a larger set is more useful since there are multiple sorting factors working to show the most relevant hits first.
 We're also working to always improve the API in regards to unstructured data.

+_Note: The taxonomy endpoint is temporare.
+Please check [jobtechdev.se](https://www.jobtechdev.se/) for updates._

 ### Searching only within a specific field of work
 Firstly use the _Jobtech-Taxonomy_ endpoint to get the Id for Data/IT (occupation field).
 You'll then make a free text search on the term "IT" narrowing down the search to occupation-field